ORNL-QCI/exatn/README.md

-ExaTN is a software library for expressing, manipulating and processing arbitrary tensor networks on homo- and heterogeneous HPC platforms of vastly different scale, from laptops to leadership HPC systems.
+ExaTN is a software library for expressing, manipulating and processing arbitrary tensor networks on homo- and heterogeneous HPC platforms of vastly different scale, from laptops to leadership GPU-accelerated HPC systems.
 The library can be leveraged in any computational domain that relies heavily on numerical tensor algebra:

  * Quantum many-body theory in condensed matter physics;
  * Quantum many-body theory in quantum chemistry;